Kim–Xi meetings: Sixth meeting

 On September 2, 2025, Kim Jong Un, accompanied by many other North Korean dignitaries, traveled to Beijing by special train to attend the 80th anniversary of the China Victory Day Parade, marking his first visit to China since 2019, as well as the first time he attended a multilateral event.
 At about 8:18 am on September 3, Kim Jong Un arrived at Duanmen Gate on the north side of Tiananmen Square to attend the military parade.
-During the visit, he met with Chinese leader Xi Jinping.
+During the visit, he met with CCP General Secretary Xi Jinping alongside Russian President Vladimir Putin.